Teaching English to Speakers of Other Languages, MSEd

 Students must earn a grade of B- or higher in core courses.
 See the TESOL Handbook for more information.

-Depending on prior academic and teaching experience, students may seek faculty permission to waive EDUC 542 TESOL Classroom Fundamentals and EDUC 679 Reading, Writing, and Critical Thinking for Applied Linguistics.
-If waived, those courses are replaced with electives.
+Depending on prior academic and teaching experience, students may seek faculty permission to waive EDUC 5299 TESOL Classroom Fundamentals.
+If waived, this course is replaced with an elective.